Wonderland Lake Integrated Site Project (ISP)

 Thank you for telling us your ideas during Community Engagement Window #1

 Thanks for the input and ideas!
 Staff is now working to sort and analyze all the ideas you shared.
-We will report back on what we heard and ask you about your preferences this fall.
+We will report back on what we heard and ask you about your preferences in early December.

 The ideas heard during the first community engagement window will be used to inform the actions considered during future engagement windows.
 More specifically the ideas heard will be used to populate a matrix of options (example below) for the second community engagement window.
-The second community engagement window will focus on gauging the level of community support for the various community-generated ideas.
+The second community engagement window will focus on gauging the level of community support for the various ideas generated in the first engagement window.
 The community proposed name change will also be a part of the second engagement window.

 |Matrix of Options (PLEASE NOTE: THIS IS AN EXAMPLE MATRIX ONLY; FOR ILLUSTRATIVE PURPOSES ONLY)|